PhantomShift/lxcomm/README.md

 </div>

-Mod browser, downloader and manager made specifically for non-Steam versions of XCOM2(WOTC) on Linux.
+Mod browser, downloader and manager made specifically for non-Steam versions of XCOM2 (War of the Chosen) on Linux.

 ## Startup Guide